Advice About Marketing Strategies For Small Business

-While having a digital presents is important so is Search Engine Optimization (SEO).
-SEO is how to create gravity to pull prospects into your websites orbit.
+While having a digital presence is important so is Search Engine Optimization (SEO).
+SEO is how to create gravity to pull prospects into your website’s orbit.
 Here is an SEO Primer to provide the business owner with the basis they need to know.

 Rent (AKA Advertising)